 Learn more about dental extractions as we answer these common questions:

-Can I return to school or work after the dental extraction?
+Can I return to school or work after a dental extraction?

 What can I eat after a dental extraction?